+1 When the engine has cooled, remove the radiator filler cap to release the system pressure.

+Note: When the system pressure is released, valves will close in the filter canister and in the housing for the canister.
+This will prevent the loss of coolant when the filter is removed.

-- 1 Thoroughly clean the outside surfaces of the coolant filter assembly. - 2 Use a strap wrench or similar tool to loosen the filter canister and remove the canister (A).
-Valves in the filter head will prevent the loss of coolant when the canister is removed. - 3 Ensure that the threaded adaptor (A2) is secure in the filter head and that the inside of the head is clean. - 4 Lubricate lightly the seal (A1) on top of the new canister with clean engine coolant.
+2 Thoroughly clean the outside surfaces of the coolant filter assembly.

+3 Use a strap wrench or similar tool to loosen the filter canister and remove the canister.

+4 Ensure that the threaded adaptor (A2) is secure in the filter head and that the inside of the head is clean.

+5 Lubricate lightly the seal (A1) on top of the new canister with clean engine coolant.
 Fit the new canister to the filter head and tighten, by hand only.
 Do not overtighten the canister.

+6 Start the engine.
+Allow the engine to operate at a fast idle until the engine reaches its normal temperature of operation.
+Stop the engine and allow it to cool.

+7 Remove carefully the filler cap and if necessary add coolant until it reaches the bottom of the filler tube.
+Fit the filler cap.